KL Convergence Guarantees for Score diffusion models under minimal data assumptions: Introduction

-Our approach differs from previous work by introducing a stochastic control perspective, i.e., by viewing the backward process as the solution of a stochastic control problem.
-Specifically, our focus lies in investigating the dynamics of the \emph{relative score process}, see \eqref{eq:def_Y_t} below.
+In addition we show that replacing classical assumptions on the absolute $\rml^2$-score approximation error with natural assumptions on the relative $\rml^2$-score approximation error leads to a substantial improvement of all the above mentioned results, see \Cref{theo_relative_OU_just_fisher}, \Cref{theo_relative_kOU}.
+To the best of our knowledge, such an assumption is new in the literature about SGMs.
+As pointed out above, we refer the reader to \Cref{sec:comparison} for a detailed comparison between our findings and the existing literature on SGMs.
+Our approach is characterized by the introduction of a stochastic control perspective, \ie , by the interpretation of the backward process as the solution of a stochastic control problem.
+The control-theoretic (or variational) interpretations of densities of diffusion processes we made use of is, by now, quite common and exploited for different purposes, spanning nonequilibrium thermodynamical systems \cite{pavon1989stochastic}, parabolic PDEs \cite{fleming1985stochastic} (\cite{fleming1985stochastic} deals also with the issue of early stopping via the so-called penalty method in the theory of optimal control), functional inequalities \cite{lehec2013representation} and variational characterizations of Langevin diffusions \cite{karatzas2022variational}.
+Furthermore, in the contest of GMs, such perspective has already been successfully implemented in \cite{tzen2019theoretical} and \cite{coleman2021sampling} to propose and analyze a probabilistic generative model which share similarities with the usual SGMs that we consider in this work.
+In contrast to \cite{tzen2019theoretical}, our focus lies in investigating the dynamics of the \emph{relative score process}, see \eqref{eq:def_Y_t} below.
 We interpret this process as a solution of the adjoint equation within a stochastic maximum principle (SMP) for the aforementioned control problem.
-By adopting this approach, we are able to derive accurate convergence bounds for SGMs avoiding any consideration on the regularity of the derivative of the score.
+A similar discussion has been prompted also by \cite{coleman2021sampling} but to tackle the problem of statistical inference, rather than convergence.
+By adopting this approach and by leveraging a standard (\cite{chen2022sampling}, \cite{chen2022improved}) decomposition of the KL divergence (see \eqref{general_KL_decomposition} below), we are able to derive accurate convergence bounds for SGMs avoiding any consideration on the regularity of the derivative of the score.
 Moreover, we are able to steer away from any representation of the score derivative in terms of conditional covariance matrices, a key ingredient in most recent approaches \cite{chen2022improved,chen2022sampling}.
 Moreover, our stochastic control approach unveils an interesting connection between the convergence analysis of SGMs and Bakry \'Emery theory \cite{bakry2014analysis}.
 This connection prompts a natural conjecture that our results extend to more general choices of forward processes.
 This includes diffusions with non-linear drifts and diffusions on Riemannian manifolds.
 We leave the verification of these conjectures to future work.